How To Decide What Risks Are Worth Taking

 To determine if you personally find a risk significant requires us to make two calculations:

 - Compare our personal risk tolerance to the objectively (or subjectively) assessed risk.
 How can you assess your tolerance for a particular risk in a meaningful way?
 Compare its likelihood to that of the riskiest thing you already do in your daily life.
 For me, this ends up being simply driving my car, which exposes me to a lifetime risk of death of approximately 1.2%.
 This may be only an estimate of one marker of my tolerance for risk, but it’s a helpful way of putting other risks into perspective by enabling me to think about them as multiples of my risk of death from something I do nearly every day.
 For example, if my risk of dying from general anesthesia is approximately 0.17% (1985 data), it’s only 1/10th my lifetime risk of dying in a car accident.
 If my lifetime risk of dying from smoking is approximately 8.3%, it’s 8 times more than my risk of dying in a car accident.
 Of course, not every risk is equally undesirable.
 For example, the weightiness of the risk of pain is, for most people in most circumstances, far less than the weightiness of the risk of death (though, of course, for some people—perhaps those facing terminal illness—the opposite may be true).
-Because the point of this comparison is to help you grade your emotional risk tolerance in a more concrete and objective way, comparing apples to oranges is entirely permissible and useful (for example, comparing your lifetime risk of dying from a car accident to your risk, say, of stroke from being anticoagulated).
+Because the point of this comparison is to help you grade your emotional risk tolerance in a more concrete and objective way, comparing apples to oranges is entirely permissible and useful (for example, comparing your lifetime risk of dying from a car accident to your risk, say, of stroke from having your blood thinned).

 - Weigh the risk against the benefit.
 Benefit drives risk tolerance.
 If you stand to gain more than everyday benefit, you’ll tolerate more than everyday risk.
 You not only have to weigh the risks and benefits of making a particular choice, however; you have to weigh the risks and benefits of not making it.
 I find it helps to draw diagrams.
 Include two charts, one for making the choice listing out the risks and benefits and one for not making the choice listing out the risks and benefits (or more if you’re comparing multiple choices).
 Grade each risk and benefit to the best of your ability both in terms of probability of happening and importance to you.
 For example, the risk of death from anesthesia may only be 0.17% but on a scale of 1 to 10, the importance of avoiding death is probably a ten.
 The risk of mild pain from a cortisone shot in your shoulder may be 90% but on a scale of 1 to 10, the importance of avoiding transient pain may only be a one.
 Putting numbers to these risks and benefits won’t make your decision any easier but will help you decide which risks and benefits are significant enough to bother comparing.